pinobatch/hello-world/Xubuntu_setup.md

 And add it to your `PATH` for next time you log in:

-    mousepad ~/.bash_profile
+    mousepad ~/.bashrc

     if [ -d "$HOME/.local/bin" ] ; then
         PATH="$HOME/.local/bin:$PATH"
     fi

-FCEUX (SDL) in SVN is newer than the one in Ubuntu's repository:
+FCEUX (SDL) in SVN is newer than the one in Ubuntu's repository.

-lua 5.1 libgd

-    sudo apt-get install git-svn scons libsdl-image1.2-dev libgtk2.0-dev cd ~/develop
+    sudo apt install git-svn scons libsdl-image1.2-dev libgtk2.0-dev sudo apt install libgd-dev liblua5.1-0-dev
+    cd ~/develop
     git svn clone svn://svn.code.sf.net/p/fceultra/code/fceu/trunk fceux
     cd fceux
     scons

+That's as far as I got before going offline.

-    scons --prefix=~/.local install
+    scons --prefix=$HOME/.local install

+Set up Git to identify you when committing changes to your own
+repositories:

+    git config --global user.email "you@example.com"
+    git config --global user.name "Your Name"

 Proprietary crap
 ----------------